• Skip to primary navigation

 This page may contain affiliate links, please see my full DISCLOSURE for policy details

 Baked apples are a classic dessert and so simple to make.
-These whole baked apples are tender and spicy with a sweet crunchy filling inside.
-Simply slice down the middle of the apple to reveal the chewy cranberries, and crunchy pecans flavored with honey and cinnamon.
+These whole-baked apples are tender and spicy with a sweet, crunchy filling inside.
+Simply slice down the middle of the apple to reveal the chewy cranberries and crunchy pecans flavored with honey and cinnamon.

 With so many apple varieties to choose from it’s hard to know which ones to use for baking.
+Check out this guide to find out the best apples for baking.

 Did you know there are over 100 varieties of commercially grown apples, plus all the wonderful tiny apple orchards that grow their own varieties you won’t find in a store?
-So it boils down to where you live and what apples are available to you.
+So, it boils down to where you live and what apples are available to you.

 Pin now to bake later!